Heritage Bank Center: Basketball

-The Kentucky Colonels of the American Basketball Association played 14 games at the newly opened arena for their 1975–1976 season before the team folded due to the ABA–NBA merger following the season.
+The Kentucky Colonels of the American Basketball Association played eight games at the newly opened arena for their 1975–1976 season before the team folded due to the ABA–NBA merger following the season.

 Cincinnati Bearcats men's basketball utilized Riverfront Coliseum as their home court from 1976 to 1987.
 During the Bearcats' tenancy the venue hosted the 1978 and 1983 Metro Conference men's basketball tournament.

 Additional conference tournaments hosted here was the finals of the 1981 and the entire 1992 Midwestern Collegiate Conference men's basketball tournament as well as the 2005 and 2006 Atlantic 10 men's basketball tournament.
 In these instances, Xavier served as the host for the conference tournaments.

 The 2002 and 2004 Conference USA men's basketball tournament were also hosted at the venue, in these instances with Cincinnati serving as the host for the conference tournaments.

 The arena was the site of the Regional of the 1979 NCAA Men's Division I Basketball Tournament and 1987 NCAA Men's Division I Basketball Tournament, as well as a first and second round site for the 1988 NCAA Men's Division I Basketball Tournament and the 1992 NCAA Men's Division I Basketball Tournament.
 The arena was also host to the 1997 NCAA Division I women's basketball tournament Final Four.

 In the aftermath of the 2011 Crosstown Shootout brawl, Cincinnati and Xavier agreed to move the Crosstown Shootout to the arena for the next two seasons.
 After the 2013 game, the Shootout returned to being played on campus.

 Regular season college basketball games

+Heritage Bank Center has hosted dozens of college basketball games as a neutral venue.
+The colleges which have most frequently played neutral-site games at the venue are Xavier (21 games), Cincinnati (15), Kentucky (11), Miami (OH) (9) Louisville (6), and Dayton (4).

 This table does not include regular season games played by Cincinnati, when the team utilized Riverfront Coliseum as their home court from 1976 to 1987.